General non-linear fragmentation with discontinuous Galerkin methods: General non-linear fragmentation

+A non-zero mass flux across mass $x$ only has physical meaning if the mass of the colliding grains is greater than $x$.
+We can make this explicit by introducing the operator $\mathbb{1}_{y+z \geq x}$ to the right-hand side of Eq.~\ref{eq:flux_1},

+noting that the operator $ \mathbb{1}_{y+z \geq x}$ imposes $ \mathbb{1}_{y+z \geq x'} = 1$, since $x' \in [0,x]$.
+Thus, the conservative form of Eq.~\ref{eq:frag_cont_DL} is Eq.~\ref{eq:frag_cons_DL} with the flux given in Eq.~\ref{eq:flux}.
 Inserting this expression for the flux into Eq.~\ref{eq:frag_cons_DL} and applying the Leibniz integral rule correctly reduces to Eq.~\ref{eq:frag_cont_DL}, as we would expect.
 To our knowledge, this is the first time that $F_{\mathrm{frag}}[g](x,\tau)$ has been derived.

 The first term on the right-hand side of Eq.~\ref{eq:flux} describes the flux of mass density across the mass $x$ by fragmentation of grains of masses $y$ and $z$ with $y+z \geq x$ producing fragments of mass lower than $x$, as illustrated in Fig.~\ref{fig:frag_flux} with the term $F_1(x,\tau)$.
 The second term describes the flux of mass through $x$ by fragmentation with mass transfer of grains of masses $y \leq x$ and $z$ with $y+z \geq x$ producing fragments of mass greater than $x$, as shown in Fig.~\ref{fig:frag_flux} with the term $F_2(x,\tau)$.
-The fragmentation flux is a balance between (i) the positive flux of fragments coming from the breakup of larger grains and (ii) the negative flux of smaller grains gaining mass through mass transfer.
+The fragmentation flux is a balance between (i) the negative flux of fragments coming from the breakup of larger grains and (ii) the positive flux of smaller grains gaining mass through mass transfer.
 In the second term, the gain of mass, due to the mass transfer can be interpreted as a form of coagulation.
 Indeed the flux of mass in the coagulation process \citep{Tanaka1996,Filbet2004,Liu2019,Lombart2021} is mathematically similar to the second term.
 The conservative form of the general non-linear fragmentation equation, with the flux of mass Eq.~\ref{eq:flux}, directly highlights the mass transfer phenomenon presented in Sect.~\ref{sec:mt}.